Stratocles

+He is credited with being one of the most prolific proposers of surviving inscribed (epigraphical) decrees in Athenian history (around 26 surviving decrees).

 At some time, he compiled the existing information on knowledge of tactics made in the age of Homer.
-In 293 B.C., the Macedonian king Demetrius I established a coalition government under oligarchic forms of which Stratocles, aristocratic archon Philippides of Paiania and military leader Olympiordoros took part.
-Stratocles moved a decree in honour of Philippides of Paiania in 294/3.
+In 293 BC, the Macedonian king Demetrius I established a coalition government under oligarchic forms of which Stratocles, aristocratic archon Philippides of Paiania and military leader Olympiodoros took part.
+Stratocles moved a decree in honour of Philippides of Paiania in 294/3 BC.